 We know New York courts, and our goal is to protect Executors from claims against the estate.
 In proceedings such as will contests, contested accountings and removal proceedings, I am a New York estate attorney who stands by Executors and helps them achieve success.

-Albert Gurevich is an experienced New York estate attorney who has successfully represented Executors all over New York City, including New York County (Manhattan), Kings County (Brooklyn), Bronx County, Queens County, Richmond County (Staten Island), Nassau County in Long Island, and Westchester County (the White Plains court).
+Albert Goodwin is an experienced New York estate attorney who has successfully represented Executors all over New York City, including New York County (Manhattan), Kings County (Brooklyn), Bronx County, Queens County, Richmond County (Staten Island), Nassau County in Long Island, and Westchester County (the White Plains court).